 Don’t lump influencers in with content creators by default, though.
 Where an influencer posts sponsored content to convince their followers to consider a brand, a content creator develops original content (videos, images, graphics etc.) that serves to introduce the brand to audiences usually outside of the creator’s direct influence.

-Using a specific influencer is mostly a one-and-done affair for a business, but a content creator can become the face of your brand for years to come.
+Using a specific influencer is mostly a one-and-done affair for a business or agency, but a content creator can become the face of your brand for years to come.
 A modern business would hire a content creator, but pay an influencer.

 The influencer, who’s well-known and/or well-versed in the target’s field, will typically demonstrate the necessity for the B2B company’s product or service in a post or video distributed through their social channels.